rubynetti/blog/_i18n/en/_posts/running-a-ror-container.md

 ...
 ```

-Then we can exit the container, and run it adding the volume (_-v app-bundle:bundle-path_)
+Then we can exit the container, and run it adding the volume option (_-v app-bundle:bundle-path_)
 ```
 docker run --rm -it -v $PWD:/app -v app-bundle:/usr/local/bundle -p 3000:3000 my-awesome-app bash
 ```